aws/aws-eks-best-practices/content/cost_optimization/cost_opt_networking.md

 ### Restricting Traffic to Availability Zones

-**Using Istio’s Locality Weighted Distribution**
+**Using Istio's Locality Weighted Distribution**

 Istio enables you to apply network policies to traffic _after_ routing occurs.
 This is done using [Destination Rules](https://istio.io/latest/docs/reference/config/networking/destination-rule/) such as [locality weighted distribution](https://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/distribute/).
 Using this feature, you can control the weight (expressed as a percentage) of traffic that can go to a certain destination based on its origin.
 The source of this traffic can either be from an external (or public facing) load balancer or a Pod within the cluster itself.
 When all the Pod endpoints are available, the locality will be selected based on a weighted round-robin load balancing algorithm.
 In the case that certain endpoints are unhealthy or unavailable, [the locality weight will be automatically adjusted](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/load_balancing/locality_weight.html) to reflect this change in the available endpoints.

 !!! note
-    Before implementing locality weighted distribution, you should start by understanding your network traffic patterns and the implications that the Destination Rule policy may have on your application’s behaviour.
-As such, it’s important to have distributed tracing mechanisms in place with tools such as [AWS X-Ray](https://aws.amazon.com/xray/) or [Jaeger](https://www.jaegertracing.io/).
+    Before implementing locality weighted distribution, you should start by understanding your network traffic patterns and the implications that the Destination Rule policy may have on your application's behaviour.
+As such, it's important to have distributed tracing mechanisms in place with tools such as [AWS X-Ray](https://aws.amazon.com/xray/) or [Jaeger](https://www.jaegertracing.io/).

 The Istio Destination Rules detailed above can also be applied to manage traffic from a load balancer to Pods in your EKS cluster.
 Locality weighted distribution rules can be applied to a Service that receives traffic from a highly available load balancer (specifically the Ingress Gateway).
 These rules allow you to control how much traffic goes where based on its zonal origin - the load balancer in this case.
 If configured correctly, less egress cross-zone traffic will be incurred compared to a load balancer that distributes traffic evenly or randomly to Pod replicas in different AZs.